soenug/BFSE-SSSP/README.md

         n.parent = NIL

     factor = NIL                                        //initialize factor
+    absoluteMinimum = 0                                 //initialize minimum possible weight

-    for each edge e in G                                //initialize step for each edge factor = min(factor, e.weight)                  //factor = minimum edge weight in graph e.step = e.weight                               //step for each edge is initialized to edge weight
+    for each edge e in G                                //initialize step for each edge factor = min(factor, e.weight)                  //factor = minimum edge weight in graph e.step = e.weight                               //step for each edge is initialized to edge weight if(e.weight<0)                                  //if the edge is negative
+            absoluteMinimum += e.weight                 //contribute to absolute minimum possible weight of graph

     create empty queue Q